Jao Camp is one of the Okavango's smartest camps; it has a very tropical, luxuriant feel.

-Honeymoons: Jao Camp is a lovely destination to include in a honeymoon.
-The scenery is beautiful, the suites are stunning, and without the pressure of intense game viewing (which features high on the agenda at many other Delta camps), this is an ideal place to relax and indulge.
-The slow pace of the camp and its flexibility, its tranquil mokoro activity and one of the best spas in the Delta add to the attraction.See more ideas for Honeymoons in Botswana
+Honeymoons: Jao Camp is a lovely destination to include in a Botswana honeymoon.
+With beautiful scenery and stunning suites, this is an ideal place to relax and indulge.
+Jao is slow paced and flexible, its tranquil mokoro activity and one of the best spas in the Delta add to the attraction.See more ideas for Honeymoons in Botswana

-Birdwatching: Spectacular birding at Jao Camp includes possible sightings of yellow-billed and woolly-necked storks, hadeda ibis, painted snipe, black egret, a variety of kingfishers including the pied, woodland and malachite, stonechat, nightjars, quelea, spoonbills, slaty egret, sacred ibis, carmine and little bee-eater, wattled crane, oxpeckers, goliath heron, etc. Pels fishing owls have also been spotted during the dry (flood) season.See more ideas for Birdwatching in Botswana
+Birdwatching: Spectacular Botswana birding at Jao Camp may include yellow-billed and woolly-necked storks, hadeda ibis, painted snipe, slaty and black egret, sacred ibis, wattled crane and goliath heron and pel’s fishing owl during the dry (flood) season.See more ideas for Birdwatching in Botswana

 Wellbeing: One of only three proper spas in the Okavango Delta, Jao Spa even has its own dedicated website!
 The single and double treatment rooms both offer a vast array of pampering experiences – massages, facials, manicures, pedicures and so on.
 All products are free of chemicals, eco-friendly and contain natural, indigenous plant extracts.See more ideas for Wellbeing in Botswana

 Attitude towards children: Children over the age of 12 years are welcome at Jao Camp.
 The camp may accept children aged 6–12, but private activities must be booked and this will be at an extra cost.
 Children younger than six may be accepted by special arrangement, but only if the entire camp is reserved for exclusive use.